-Figure 25 - Enable Auto Mag Calibration
+Figure 24 - Enable Auto Mag Calibration

-6.3.2 Capture
+4.3.2 Capture

 This command captures the current value of the auto-calibration, applies it to the current fixed hard and soft iron calibration coefficients, and replaces the current fixed hard and soft iron calibration coefficients with the new values.
-This may be used in place of (or in addition to) a manual hard and soft iron calibration (see Manual Magnetometer Calibration on page 39) utility such as the LORD MIP Hard and Soft Iron Calibration software, which is included in the MIP Monitor software suite see Software Installation on page 12).
+This may be used in place of (or in addition to) a manual hard and soft iron calibration (see Magnetometer Manual Calibration on page 38) utility such as the LORD MIP Hard and Soft Iron Calibration software, which is included in the MIP Monitor software suite (see Software Installation on page 12).

 This command also resets the auto-calibration coefficients.
 The Capture command should only be executed after the vehicle has undergone a series of maneuvers typical of actual operating conditions.
 These maneuvers are necessary to establish the magnetometer offset and scale factors.
-For more information, see Magnetometer Capture Auto Calibration in the -GX5-45 Data Communications Protocol Manual.
+For more information on the corresponding LORD Sensing MIP Data Communications Protocol (DCP) command, see the DCP Manual.

-To capture, select the sensor name in the MIP Monitor software main window, then select Settings > Capture Auto Mag Cal > OK > OK.
+To capture, select the sensor name in the MIP Monitor software main window, then select Settings

+Capture Auto Mag Cal > OK > OK.

-Figure 26 - Capture Auto Mag Calibration
+Figure 25 -Capture Auto Mag Calibration

-6.4 Manual Magnetometer Calibration
+4.4 Magnetometer Manual Calibration